xgmitt00-220814/Type1toUnicode/README.md

 # Possible further work
 Just some ideas in case someone wants to build upon this...

 * Type1toUnicode now requires Differences table for all glyphs in the font.
 Theoretically, it could be modified to also fix fonts that employ the original idea behind Differences, i.e. take some standard encoding like WinANSI and replace only a few glyphs within it.
-There are many unknowns, for example how to reliably identify the original encoding and GIDs within it.
+There are many unknowns, for example how to reliably identify the original encoding and GNs within it.

 * Manual glyph identification via Infix PDF Editor is still too laborious.
 Feed the glyphs into OCR and construct JSON mapping automatically?
 User could only confirm and/or manually correct whatever glyphs OCR doesn't get right.

-* Use image similarity algorithm and/or OCR to automatically cross-compare GIDs between multiple documents?
+* Use image similarity algorithm and/or OCR to automatically cross-compare GNs between multiple documents?

 * Or even better: use OCR/user input to identify the glyphs, but store their hash.
 Hash would be computed from the glyphs' binary data.
 Build big database of such glyph hashes.
-Script would then construct toUnicode tables based on the hashes, not GIDs.
-It would be possible to fully automatically repair even documents where GIDs are arbitrary.
+Script would then construct toUnicode tables based on the hashes, not GNs.
+It would be possible to fully automatically repair even documents where GNs are arbitrary.
 (Many fonts are copyrighted, so only glyph hashes can be distributed legally).
-Unknown: does glyph binary data change with font's size (height)?
-If so, it would be a major obstacle.
-It looks like that in FontForge for Arial fonts, but it may be just rendering issue.
-Is there an open-source library to separate glyphs in a font's byte string?
-Infix does it somehow.
+Unfortunately, glyph data may change with font's size (height) because of [hinting](https://en.wikipedia.org/wiki/Font_hinting) and other typographical "tricks".
+It happens extensively in the czech magazines, which means that every font size would need separate hash table.
+That would be very laborious to make.

 # Credits
-The scripts were developed as part of master's thesis "Skripty pro hromadnou úpravu fontů v PDF dokumentech" at [Brno University of Technology](https://www.vut.cz/en/), Faculty of Electrical Engineering and Communications, [Dept. of Telecommunications](https://www.utko.fekt.vut.cz/en).
+The scripts were developed as part of master's thesis ["Skripty pro hromadnou úpravu fontů v PDF dokumentech"](https://hdl.handle.net/11012/246071) at [Brno University of Technology](https://www.vut.cz/en/), Faculty of Electrical Engineering and Communications, [Dept. of Telecommunications](https://www.utko.fekt.vut.cz/en).
 This czech and english manual was created by thesis advisor.